SButterscotch/SButterscotch/README.md

-- I'm Sam and I dislike twitter.
+I'm Sam and I like videogames..